SSP Webinar Topics

-1. Forming a Strategic Planning Committee
+1. Forming a Strategic Planning Committee- Defining Scope of Planning

-2. Needs Assessment, Situation Analysis, Environmental Scan and SWOT
+2. Situation and SWOT Analysis

-4. Congregational Data Gathering – Surveys & Focus Groups
+3. Congregational Data Gathering – Surveys & Focus Groups

 This session provides an overview of survey strategies.
-Participants will be introduced to the SSP survey template that includes information on members’ demographics as well as their attitudes and beliefs about the synagogue.
+Participants will be introduced to the SSP Congregational Survey template that includes information on members’ demographics as well as their attitudes and beliefs about the synagogue.
 We will discuss how surveys can involve the whole kehilla (congregation), signaling that the congregation is going through a period of deep reflection.
 With this in mind, this session will explore the potential of conducting focus groups to go deeper.
-We will learn how task forces can invite the congregation to probe into critical issues that have been identified such as services, the religious school, financial giving, etc.
+We will learn how task forces can invite the congregation to probe into critical issues that have been identified such as religious services, the religious school, financial giving, etc.

-This session explores the vital work of task forces.
-We will discuss how to honor both the work of volunteers and staff on ongoing committees and task forces and coordinate their efforts.
+This session shows how the SC provides direction to task forces and coordinates their efforts.
 In addition, task force recruitment, the role of volunteers and staff and the scope and complexity of different task force assignments will be addressed.
 We will look at task force data gathering (focus groups, etc.).
 We will review the task force job description and their report template.

-7. Priority Setting
+7. Priority Setting-Recommendations

 This session covers the criteria for reviewing task force recommendations and prioritizing them.
 Planners learn how to understand the relative impact of recommendations to increase revenue (fees, members, donors) or reduce costs (cutting costs, finding partners, being more efficient).
 Planners will also learn how to conduct the priority setting workshop which places all recommendations on a central document and reviews the time frame of recommendations, their cost, potential impact and complexity.

 This session prepares planners to give a final report and board presentation.
 It discusses the responsibility of the board to make assignments and provide a charge to committees and staff for implementation.
 Planners will be prepared to share findings and to inspire support and ongoing engagement in initiatives throughout the community.